Systems in Maui County

-To Learn more about Project 25 Phase 1, Click here to learn about the differences phases in the P25 operating system and types.
+To learn more about Project 25 Phase 1, Click here to learn about the different phases in the P25 operating system and types.

 Communications for all State Sheriffs operate under a Project 25 system (P25 System Phase 1) with a mixture of conventional and digital voice channels, that run similar to how a Phase 2 system works.
-Currently, State of Hawaii Sheriff Division:still operate under a conventional system that still can be heard with analog scanners compatible with phase 1 systems.
+Currently, the State of Hawaii Sheriff Division: still operates under a conventional system that still can be heard with analog scanners compatible with phase 1 systems.